doctrine/DoctrineModule/docs/authentication.md

 1. Set configuration that contains options about the entity that is authenticated (credential property, identity property…).
 It is not necessary to create a separate authentication adapter, this will be automatically created by the DoctrineModule based on the defined configuration.
 2. Create a storage adapter.
 If the authentication succeeds, the identifier of the entity will be automatically stored in session.
-3. Create a `Zend\Authentication\AuthenticationService`instance that contains both the authentication adapter and the storage adapter.
+3. Create a `Laminas\Authentication\AuthenticationService`instance that contains both the authentication adapter and the storage adapter.

 #### Authentication factory